Cascades in transport and optical conductivity of Twisted Bilayer Graphene

 In this work, we apply the same heavy fermion-like description that we used earlier to reproduce the cascades in the DOS and the inverse compressibility~\cite{DattaNatComm2023} to study the doping dependence of the dc and optical conductivities.
 The resulting optical spectrum shows a characteristic pattern with asymmetric resets in intensity as a function of doping and oscillations in the onset frequencies of the interband transitions.
 The resets at integer fillings also appear in the dc conductivity and can explain the resistive states observed in transport experiments.
 A Drude analysis of the low frequency conductivity suggests a prominent role of the scarce itinerant electrons in the transport properties.

-We focus on a slightly particle-hole asymmetric TBG with twist angle $\theta=1.08^\circ$ and interlayer tunneling ratio between the AA and AB regions of the moir\'e unit cell $w_0/w_1=$0.7, Fig.~\ref{fig:Fig1}(g)~\cite{SI,BistritzerPNAS2011,NamPRB2017}.
-We fit the band structure with an 8 orbital model per valley and spin~\cite{CarrPRR2019-2, CalderonPRB2020,DattaNatComm2023,SI} with topologically fragile flat bands.
+We focus on a slightly particle-hole asymmetric TBG with twist angle $\theta=1.08^\circ$ and interlayer tunneling ratio between the AA (center) and the AB (honeycomb vertex) regions of the moir\'e unit cell $w_0/w_1=$0.7, Fig.~\ref{fig:Fig1}(g)~\cite{SI,BistritzerPNAS2011,NamPRB2017}.
+We fit the band structure with an 8 orbital model per valley and spin, see description in the Supplementary Information~\cite{CarrPRR2019-2, CalderonPRB2020,DattaNatComm2023,SI}, with topologically fragile flat bands.
+We distinguish two types of orbitals: two local AA$_p$ and six itinerant $lc$ orbitals~\cite{SI}.
+The two AA$_p$ orbitals, with $p_+$ and $p_-$ symmetries, centered at the AA region of the unit cell, account for the spectral weight of the flat bands everywhere except close to the $\Gamma$ point.
 To calculate the interactions between the orbitals in the effective model, we assume a $1/r$ interaction between the electrons at the carbon atoms and relative dielectric constant $\epsilon=16$~\cite{SI}.
-We distinguish two types of orbitals: local AA$_p$ and itinerant $lc$.
-The two AA$_p$ orbitals, with $p_+$ and $p_-$ symmetries, centered at the AA region of the unit cell account for the spectral weight of the flat bands everywhere except close to the $\Gamma$ point.
-The intra-unit cell interaction between these local AA$_p$ orbitals, $U \sim$ 32.6 meV, is much larger than their bandwidth.
+The intra-unit cell interaction between the local AA$_p$ orbitals, $U \sim$ 32.6 meV, is much larger than their bandwidth.
 These orbitals are strongly correlated~\cite{CalderonPRB2020,DattaNatComm2023} and tend to form local moments.
 The $lc$ orbitals are less correlated.
-The model resembles an extended heavy-fermion like model with a strongly ${\bf k}$-dependent hybridization between the local AA$_p$ and the itinerant $lc$ orbitals, concentrated around $\Gamma$, see Fig.~\ref{fig:FigS1}~\cite{SI} and~\cite{hauleArXiv2019,CalderonPRB2020,SongPRL2022,DattaNatComm2023,ChouPRL2023,HuPRL2023,HuPRL2023-2,RaiPRX2024,ZhouPRB2024}.
-The interactions involving the itinerant orbitals are of order $U/2$ and cannot be neglected~\cite{SI,CalderonPRB2020,DattaNatComm2023,WongNature2020,SongPRL2022}.
+The model resembles an extended heavy-fermion like model with a strongly ${\bf k}$-dependent hybridization between the local AA$_p$ and the itinerant $lc$ orbitals, concentrated around $\Gamma$~\cite{hauleArXiv2019,CalderonPRB2020,SongPRL2022,DattaNatComm2023,ChouPRL2023,HuPRL2023,HuPRL2023-2,RaiPRX2024,ZhouPRB2024}, see Fig.~\ref{fig:FigS1} and the Supplementary Information~\cite{SI}.
+Different to more standard heavy fermion models, the interactions involving the itinerant orbitals are of order $U/2$ and cannot be neglected~\cite{SI,CalderonPRB2020,DattaNatComm2023,WongNature2020,SongPRL2022}.
 As in our previous work, we treat the intra and inter-orbital onsite interaction $U$ between the AA$_p$ orbitals within DMFT and the other interactions at a mean field Hartree level, within a double self-consistency loop (DMFT+H), see~\cite{DattaNatComm2023,SI}.
 Temperature is $5.8\, \rm K$ except otherwise indicated.
 Spontaneous symmetry-breaking is not allowed in the calculation.